rancher-government-carbide/carbide-registry-api/readme.md

 ```bash
 helm install carbide-api ./chart --values <values-file>
 ```
+## Testing
+For now an insomnia file can be found at `./example/exampleQueries.json`.
+If you prefer to use the OSS version try [insomnium](https://github.com/ArchGPT/insomnium) If you prefer to use cURL or a programming language to test the endpoints the queries can be exported to those as well.

 ## Environment
 | Variable              | Description               | Optional                  |
 | --------------------  | -----------               | --------                  |